peterfairfield/anaxis/l/kess_island.md

 The flagged square is bounded by the lighthoues canal to the east and the counting-houses to the west.
 The northern side is DeVerre's private residence.
 The southern domus is keeps a public garden which leads up to the pied-a-terre of [Harper Telman](/p/telman.md).
 Harper is typically away, but his staff are retired pirates.

 [Siobane](/p/siobane.md) might be washing clothes in the public fountain.
+Micah Solen and his friends often come here to enjoy themselves.
+He is good friends with Fred, and he often stays over the winter months on Kess, while his friends return to [Altir](/l/altir.md).

 ## Incoming